 In 2016, this special competition was been renamed on behalf of a new partnership with The 100 Club of Chicago.
 The purpose of this organization is to provide for the surviving spouses and dependents of law enforcement officers, firefighters and paramedics who lose their lives in the line of duty.
 This includes federal, state, county and local officers, firefighters and paramedics stationed in both Cook and Lake Counties.

 Through both public donations and private fundraising efforts, the program plans to generate more than $25,000 in direct contributions to the 100 Club of Chicago during the 2017 season.
 There are two ways to participate in the 100 Club Challenge: as a First Responder, or as a civilian fundraiser.
-Click here to learn more about the program.
+Click the link below to learn more about the program.

 Athletes with physical disabilities.
 Para Triathletes are subdivided by gender, and can be classified by a variety of standards.
 Typically, Life Time Tri classifies Para athletes into these categories: